Moctezuma II

 Moctezuma Xocoyotzin (c.
-1466 – 29 June 1520), retroactively referred to in European sources as Moctezuma II, and often simply called Montezuma, was the ninth emperor of the Aztec Empire (also known as the Mexica Empire), reigning from 1502 or 1503 to 1520.
+1466 – 29 June 1520), retroactively referred to in European sources as Moctezuma II, and often called Montezuma, was the ninth emperor of the Aztec Empire (also known as the Mexica Empire), reigning from 1502 or 1503 to 1520.
 Through his marriage with Queen Tlapalizquixochtzin of Ecatepec, one of his two wives, he was also the king consort of the altepetl.

-The first contact between the indigenous civilizations of Mesoamerica and Europeans took place during his reign.
+The first contact between the indigenous civilizations of Mesoamerica and Europeans took place during Moctezuma's reign.
 He was killed during the initial stages of the Spanish conquest of the Aztec Empire when Hernán Cortés, the Spanish conquistador, and his men seized the Aztec capital of Tenochtitlan.
 During his reign, the Aztec Empire reached its greatest size.
 Through warfare, Moctezuma expanded the territory as far south as Xoconosco in Chiapas and the Isthmus of Tehuantepec, and incorporated the Zapotec and Yopi people into the empire.
 He changed the previous meritocratic system of social hierarchy and widened the divide between pipiltin (nobles) and macehualtin (commoners) by prohibiting commoners from working in the royal palaces.

 Though two other Aztec rulers succeeded Moctezuma after his death, their reigns were short-lived and the empire quickly collapsed under them.
-Historical portrayals of Moctezuma have mostly been colored by his role as ruler of a defeated nation, and many sources have described him as weak-willed, superstitious, and indecisive.
-However, depictions of his person among his contemporaries are divided; some depict him as one of the greatest leaders Mexico had, a great conqueror who tried his best to maintain his nation together at times of crisis, while others depict him as a tyrant who wanted to take absolute control over the whole empire.
-Accounts of how he died and who were the perpetrators (Spaniards or natives) differ.
-His story remains one of the most well-known conquest narratives from the history of European contact with Native Americans, and he has been mentioned or portrayed in numerous works of historical fiction and popular culture.
+Historical portrayals of Moctezuma have mostly been colored by his role as ruler of a defeated nation.
+The Spanish have described him as weak-willed, superstitious, and indecisive.
+However, authentic depictions of his person among his contemporaries are divided; some depict him as one of the greatest leaders Mexico had, a great conqueror who tried his best to maintain his nation together at times of crisis, while others depict him as a tyrant who wanted to take absolute control over the whole empire.
+Accounts of how he died and whether Spaniards or natives killed him differ.
+The story of the Aztecs remains one of the most well-known conquest narratives from the history of European contact with Native Americans, and Moctezuma has been mentioned or portrayed in numerous works of historical fiction and popular culture.

 Name

 Headdress traditionally attributed to Moctezuma II in the Museum of Ethnology, Vienna.
-The object, however, might have not belonged to Moctezuma and, contrary to popular belief, it was not used as his crown.
+The object, however, might not have belonged to Moctezuma and, contrary to popular belief, it was not used as his crown.
 It might have been a religious headdress to represent the god Quetzalcoatl during religious events, a battle standard, or a military device worn in the back.

 The Classical Nahuatl pronunciation of his name is /nci/.
 It is a compound of a noun meaning 'lord' and a verb meaning 'to frown in anger', and so is interpreted as 'he frowns like a lord' or 'he who is angry in a noble manner'.
 His name glyph, shown in the upper left corner of the image from the Codex Mendoza below, was composed of a diadem (xiuhuitzolli) on straight hair with an attached earspool, a separate nosepiece, and a speech scroll.